hamdle/php-api/readme.md

-# workout API
+# Workout API

-This is one component of a larger web application that I use to track my workouts.
+This API is designed to track a workout program that I've been developing, based on my experience learning calisthenics exercises, over the past few years.
+I've built an accompanying web application to provide helpful tools to track and log workouts.
+The web app is maintained in a separate project and only depends on the API endpoints responding as defined in the readme of this API, but is not depended on this application in particular to produce them.
+That said, this API could be used for more than just workouts, by redefining the Controllers and Models.

-The key tenets of this codebase are speed and simplicity.
-Every object that is instantiated, is used.
-Controllers that are never used, are never put in memory.
-No architechtures and patterns are only used when necessary.
+Key tenets of this codebase are speed and simplicity.
+Static functions are typically invoked in every request.
+Objects are only instantiated when they're used, like the Controllers, which are not loaded into memeory unless they are matched and called directly.
+Design patterns are only used to lower complexit, not add to it.
+Array structures are used to model data because they are fast and efficient.
+One of my main goals is to keep the execution stack clean and easy to follow.

 # Nginx setup